SteviLen420/TQE_simulation/Publication.md

 ensuring 0 ≤ I ≤ 1.

 Thus, **I acts as a proxy for directional bias** in quantum state evolution, computable in both simulation and (in principle) observational contexts.
+The numerical implementation, however, explores a richer definition by also computing the Shannon entropy (H) of the state.
+In the default configuration, these two measures are combined via a product fusion **(I = I_kl × I_shannon)**, creating a composite parameter that captures both informational asymmetry and intrinsic complexity.
 However, this definition should be regarded as a first operational step: the precise formalization and physical grounding of **I** remain open questions that require further theoretical and empirical investigation.

 ### **2.4.
 Stability Condition (Lock-In Criterion)**

-We define **law stabilization (lock-in)** when the relative variation of probability weights satisfies:
+We define **law stabilization (lock-in)** when the relative variation of the system's key parameters satisfies:

-ΔP / P < 0.01 over at least 5 consecutive epochs}.
+**ΔP / P < 0.005 over at least 6 consecutive epochs.**

-This provides an **objective, reproducible criterion** for distinguishing universes that stabilize from those that collapse.
+This operational definition, directly implemented in the simulation's MASTER_CTRL configuration (REL_EPS_LOCKIN = 5e-3, CALM_STEPS_LOCKIN = 6), provides an objective and reproducible criterion for distinguishing universes that stabilize from those that remain in chaos.

-In numerical simulations, we adopt a slightly relaxed criterion **(ΔP/P < 0.05 sustained over 15 epochs)**, which preserves the same principle while ensuring sufficient statistical convergence.
-This operational definition ensures statistical robustness without changing the conceptual principle.

 ### **2.5.
 Goldilocks Zone as Emergent Critical Points**